 © Submitted photo

-Mark Bath and Tammy MacLeod perform in "kor'e-o'lis," a duet choreographed by Andrea Tucker.
+Mark Bath and Tammy MacLeod perform in

 The fourth program of the 20th Festival of New Dance opened last night with “kor’e-o’lis,” a duet choreographed by Andrea Tucker and performed by Mark Bath and Tammy MacLeod.

 MacLeod, in a sleeveless green top with ruffled edging and cropped trousers, and Bath, in a shirt and jeans, stand apart, aligned, swaying gently, looking upwards.

 They deliver a series of lines, unrelated, and nonsense in themselves: “Same old rain falling.”
 “The vein of an onion.”
 “Pulled by a moon of four hundred volcanos.”
 “Look up.”
 This disconnected word salad starts repeating itself, and coming a little faster, the two voices overlapping.
 Then Bath falls to his side, and MacLeod begin to move, accompanied by Bell Orchestra’s “As Seen Through Windows.”

 At first, MacLeod’s feet stay in place and the rest of her body swings and bends in large, smooth actions.
 This flow continues, her feet now shifting, as Bath turns on his back and looks up through a ‘frame’ he has made of his hands, like someone isolating a particular cloud in a sky.
 MacLeod gets faster, the arc of her motion increasing, as she jumps, sits, balances herself.
 Bath uses his feet to propel himself, still prone, around her and then he joins her; they roll, lean together, look through their own and each other’s cupped hands, move backwards, send their arms pinwheeling, watch each other, embrace each other, chase each other, and pause and rock together.